AlgoDoggo/algomint_hackalgo/README.md

 ### Usage and high level explanation

+This module runs on testnet.

-First instantiate a router class with the relevant trading pairs and your mnemo
+A router class is instantiated with the relevant trading pair and the user's mnemomic
 `const router = new Router(asset1, asset2, mnemo)`

 Using the mnemo will allow us to route the order immediately after the contract returns without additional time getting a user to sign off on transactions.

-The router now needs to look on Tinyman, Algofi and Pactfi for pools corresponding to that asset pair.
+The router now needs to lookup Tinyman, Algofi and Pactfi for pools corresponding to that asset pair.

 `await router.loadPools()`